 Beaker Street with Clyde Clifford 1966-1972

-Here's PART 2 of Beaker Street with Clyde Clifford from April 13, 1971.
+Here's a portion of Beaker Street with Clyde Clifford from Late June, 1970.

 In the years to come, I would continue to listen to Beaker Street, usually for an hour or two before drifting off to sleep with the radio still on.
 The Moody Blues, Mason Profit, Yes, Tyrannosaurus Rex, John Prine, Emerson-Lake & Palmer, Cream, Frank Zappa & Mothers of Invention, Janice Joplin, Led Zeppelin, Fairport Convention, Jethro Tull, James Gang, Fleetwood Mac, Joni Mitchell are just a small handful of the acts first introduced to me by Clyde Clifford.
 And there were the Beaker Street staples: Jaime Brockett's "Legend of the USS Titanic", Michael Perlitch's "Pete the Bondage Freak", King Crimson's "In the Court of the Crimson King", Touch's "Seventy-Five", The Animals' "Sky Pilot", and so many more than I'm able to mention here.